 - Nurse practitioners or physician assistants

 To begin, the primary care provider will typically take the patient’s medical history, learn more about the symptoms, and perform a physical examination.
-If the primary care provider still suspects that the patient may have CD, then laboratory tests may be ordered to analyze the patient’s blood and stool.
-If the results of those tests also suggest that the patient’s symptoms are related to CD, then the patient may be referred to a medical specialist called a “gastroenterologist.”
+If the primary care provider still suspects that the patient may have IBD, then laboratory tests may be ordered to analyze the patient’s blood and stool.
+If the results of those tests also suggest that the patient’s symptoms are related to IBD, then the patient may be referred to a medical specialist called a “gastroenterologist.”

 After diagnosis, primary care providers continue to play important roles in helping to support the patient, monitor the disease, and manage the treatment regimen.

 A gastroenterologist is a medical specialist who has completed extensive training to diagnose and treat conditions related to the digestive tract and the liver.3 They have an in-depth understanding of all parts of the digestive tract and how they function together.
-Some gastroenterologists further specialize in certain types of gastrointestinal conditions, such as CD and ulcerative colitis.
+Some gastroenterologists further specialize in certain types of gastrointestinal conditions, such as Crohn’s disease and ulcerative colitis.

 Depending upon patients’ laboratory and examination results, primary care providers may refer patients to a gastroenterologist for further diagnosis and treatment.
 Gastroenterologists are trained to perform specialized “endoscopy” procedures to look inside a patient’s body using a tiny camera attached to a thin, flexible tube.
 They are also specially trained to interpret what they observe.